|

 The next statement is a simple concept that is un-debatable (we dare anyone to try), which doesn't require a subscription to any particular dogma.
 It is simply logic.
 These are words we strive to live by.
 Why is this not being taught in our Schools, let alone a strong philosophy in the business world?
 Planned obsolescence should be a crime, yet it's a standard in most industry through out the world.
 What a sad state of affairs. |

-I imagine you or anyone you'll ever meet cannot honestly say "I don't mind living in a world of lies and deceit", so the least we can do is not add to that muck from our words and actions.
+waiver.
+I imagine you or anyone you'll ever meet could not honestly say "I don't mind living in a world of lies and deceit", so the least we can do is not add to that muck from what we put out there as to our words and actions.
+Even when no one's looking.
 We also need to accept how others have just as much right to live and prosper as we do; unconditionally!
-They should not be robbed through our selfishness.
+Others are not be cheated through our selfishness.
 Beside unjustified WAR, this is manifested in many more ways than you could possibly imagine; in how we conduct our daily life and purchases.
 Please take some time to research 'Fair Trade'.
-I wish Ethical Responsibility were not such a rare quality in our modern business world, but wishing and waiting on the side lines is not going to change it.
-The best I can do is set a good example in every aspect of what I do to show it is possible to still make a modest living while running an ethical business.
+I wish Ethical Responsibility were not such a rare quality in our modern business world, but wishing and waiting on the side lines is not going to help.
+The best any of us can truly hope to accomplish in one's life-time is to set a good example in every aspect of what I do; to show it is possible to still make a modest living while running an ethical business.
 My ideals are not because I was raised a Mormon in Utah.
-I have not found the LDS share my passion for ethics, let alone implement it in their actions beyond their pretences, or else it would have impacted the business world a great deal more than it has through competition.
+I have not found the LDS share my passion for ethics, let alone implement it in their actions beyond their pretenses, or else it would have impacted the business world a great deal more than it has through fair competition.
+Don't be just a clich'e hypocrite.
 I can only hope to inspire others to seek out opportunities for good karma to enhance their lives and character through helping to enhance other people's lives in their chosen field of work with compassion and care.
-Every aspect of all we do should be approached as an art-form with intension.
-We can try to teach others how to live and love, but until they own it and it becomes a part of them, it will just be a pretty string of words with little real meaning.
-The best we can hope to do is set a good example, and maybe those around you will eventually gleam some wisdom from that.
-You can not force it on others.
-We need to be very patient, as they still need to grok it in their own time-line. author: David Rich |
+Every aspect of all we do should be approached as an art-form with conscious intention.
+We can try to teach others how to live and love, but until they own it and becomes a part of them this sort of philosophy will just be a pretty string of words with little real meaning.
+As long as we strive to set a good example perhaps those around you will eventually gleam wisdom from your example.
+You can not force it on others, and we need to be very patient, as they still need to grok it within their own time-line, or perhaps the next. author: David Rich |

 Read much more of our thoughts on 'Ethical Responsibility'. |

-| Note: We hope that we can be mutually beneficial, but if not there is still a lot of helpful information here on these web pages on dozens of different topics.
+Note: We hope that we can be mutually beneficial, but if not there is still a lot of helpful information here on these web pages on dozens of different topics.
 If you find the information here very helpful, but you are not in need of our services, it would be kind of you to show your appreciation for the generous advice we spent thousands of hours to provide here for your benefit.
 Perhaps like you would tip a waiter.
 Maybe this information is worth enough for you to send us a nice gift certificate of a dinner for two at a restaurant local to the Portland Oregon area?
 A favorite of ours is Newport Bay, but even something at Burger King would be nice.
 Don't feel too bad if you are not feeling that generous, as we have rarely had someone actually send us a gift.
 I'm just providing an opportunity for you to benefit from good karma ;) |

 ..